gSchool/DNA-release-3/01-welcome/99-pre-assessment.checkpoint.md

 * Acquire training services to teach the Government team the skills necessary to lead a software development project in-house.
 * Seek a competitive acquisition strategy for contractor-led software development based on the waterfall approach.
-* Utilizing a modular contracting approach, acquire services under a Time & Materials construct to have software developers come work side by side with your Government team.
+* Utilize a modular contracting approach, acquire services under a Time & Materials construct to have software developers come work side by side with your Government team.
 * Focus competitive acquisition strategies on contractor-led software development, including skilled Contracting Officer’s Representatives (CORs) to ensure payment is made for completed development activities aligned with program backlog.

 ##### !end-options